amirajemaa/Extending-XReason-for-Efficient-Formal-XAI-and-Adversarial-Detection/README.md

-# Extending XReason: Formal Explanations for Adversarial Detection
+# Extending XReason for Efficient Formal XAI and Adversarial Detection

-This repository contains the code and resources for the paper **Extending XReason: Formal Explanations for Adversarial Detection**, which presents an extension to the XReason tool.
+This repository contains the code and resources for the project **Extending XReason for Efficient Formal XAI and Adversarial Detection**, which presents an extension to the XReason tool.
 For details on the original XReason tool, please refer to the [XReason GitHub repository](https://github.com/alexeyignatiev/xreason/).

 ## Features